KV 11

 About

-KV 11 is located off the main wadi.
-The plan of the tomb begins with an open entryway (A) followed by two corridors (B and C), one with two side chambers (Ba-b), the other with eight chambers (Ca-Ch).
-Beyond the second corridor, the cutting of a third corridor (D1a) on the axis of the tomb broke through the ceiling of KV 10.
+KV 11 is located off the main Wadi in the direct vicinity of the modern rest house.
+The tomb’s entrance (A) is flanked by two bovine headed pilasters.
+The entrance is followed by two corridors (B and C), one with two side chambers (Ba-Bb), the other with eight chambers (Ca-Ch).
+Beyond the second corridor, the cutting of a third corridor (D1a) on the axis of the tomb, broke through the ceiling of KV 10.
 The right wall was cut further to the west, transforming the corridor into a chamber (D1).
-A continuation of the corridor D2 with its axis shifted to the west and not parallel to the previous axis, has a floor inclined upwards to avoid collision with KV 10.
-This corridor is succeeded by well chamber E, which is only partially cleared, a pillared chamber (F) with a side chamber (Fa) and central descent, another corridor (G), two square chambers (H, I), a large burial chamber (J) with four side chambers (Ja-d), and three more small chambers beyond (K1, K2, L).
+A continuation of corridor D2, with its axis shifted to the west and not parallel to the original axis, has a floor inclined upwards, possibly to avoid further collision with KV 10.
+This corridor is succeeded by well chamber E, a pillared chamber (F) with a side chamber (Fa) and central descent, another corridor (G), two square chambers (H, I), a large burial chamber (J) with four side chambers (Ja-d), and three more small chambers beyond (K1, K2, L).

-The entrance, the first two corridors and the first chamber originally bore the names of Setnakht, but were re-inscribed for Rameses III, for whom the remainder of the tomb was decorated as well.
-The decorative program includes the Litany of Ra (corridor B, side chamber Bb, gate C, corridor C, gate Ca), excerpts from the Imydwat (corridor D2), Book of Gates (pillared chamber F, side chamber Fa, burial chamber J, chamber L), Opening the Mouth ritual (Gate G, corridor G), Book of the Earth (burial chamber J), Book of the Dead (corridor C, side chamber Cc, side chamber Cf, side chamber Ja), and Book of the Heavenly Cow (side chamber Jc) as well as the king offering to various deities (throughout the tomb).
-There are unique representations in the subsidiary chambers (Ba, Bb, Cg, Ch) off the first two corridors dealing with such activities as food preparation and provision, burial equipment and illustrations of Book of the Dead spells.
+The entrance, the first two corridors, room D1, and the entry to corridor D2, originally bore the names of Setnakht.
+These were, however, re-inscribed for Rameses III, for whom the remainder of the tomb was decorated as well.
+The decorative program includes the Litany of Ra (corridor B, side chamber Bb, gate C, corridor C, gate Ca), excerpts from the Imy-dwa.t (corridor B and D2), the Book of Gates (pillared chamber F, side chamber Fa, burial chamber J, room L), the Opening of the Mouth ritual (Gate G, corridor G), the Book of the Earth (burial chamber J), the Book of the Dead (corridor C, side chamber Cc, side chamber Cf, room I, side chambers Ja and Jd), and the Book of the Heavenly Cow (side chamber Jc), as well as the king offering to various deities (corridor C, room D1, hall F, room Fa, burial chamber J).
+There are unique representations in the subsidiary chambers (Ba-Bb, Ca-Ch) off the first two corridors, that deal with activities such as food preparation and provision, burial equipment, and illustrations of the Book of the Dead spells.

 Noteworthy features:

-This tomb has multiple side chambers off the first and second corridors B and C, decorated with unusual scenes.
+This tomb has multiple side chambers off the first and second corridors B and C, which are decorated with unusual scenes.
 Workers cutting this tomb accidentally broke through to KV 10.
+Room D1 is unique in royal burial sites and provides new insights into Ramesside religious beliefs.
+Another unique feature is that much of the damaged rear part of the tomb (rooms H to L) was decorated with rows of protective deities and demons who kept watch over the king’s burial and rebirth.

 Site History

-The first three corridors of KV 11 were begun for Setnakht, but they were abandoned when the cutting of the third corridor broke into another tomb (KV 10).
-The tomb was subsequently completed by Rameses III who added the side chambers to corridor C and finished the tomb through chamber L. After his burial was disturbed, the mummy was reburied in the cache in TT 320, and discovered in 1881.
+The first three corridors of KV 11 were begun for Setnakht.
+For a long time it was believed that the tomb was abandoned when the cutting of the third corridor broke into KV 10.
+However, it was recently proven that Setnakht’s workers covered the unfinished corridor and inserted the new room D1 in order to shift the tomb’s axis.
+At least parts of corridor D2 were finished under his short reign, but he was eventually buried in KV 14, the tomb of queen Tausret.
+KV 11 was subsequently completed by Rameses III, who finished it through chamber L. After his burial was disturbed, the mummy of Rameses III was reburied in the cache in TT 320 and discovered in 1881.
 The tomb has been partly accessible since antiquity.

 Dating